 BookBrush

 BookBrush is a simple program for creating marketing images, as well as book covers.
-It’s definitely worth checking out, since most of their features are available for free.
+It’s worth checking out, since most of their features are available for free.
 This is a good option for less experienced designers, since BookBrush provides intuitive tools and a library of solid templates to get you started.

 Cost: $8.99 per month for a premium account, but you can access most of BookBrush’s features for free!